Stephen Greenhalgh, Baron Greenhalgh

 Stephen John Greenhalgh, Baron Greenhalgh (born 4 September 1967) is a British businessman and politician, and was the second Deputy Mayor for Policing and Crime in London.
 He is a member of the Conservative Party.
 In April 2020 he was created Baron Greenhalgh.
+He has also served on the advisory board for Great British PAC, a pressure group since 2024.

 Early life and education

 Greenhalgh was born in Watford, spending most of his childhood in London.
 His mother was expelled from Czechoslovakia, and his father, Roger Greenhalgh, was a surgeon.
 He attended St Paul's School, where he was a Senior Foundation Scholar.
 In 1985, he went up to read History and Law at Trinity College, Cambridge, where he was a Perry Exhibitioner.
 There he took part in rowing and rugby, and in 1988 he was President of the Cambridge Union Society.

 He graduated in 1989 and worked as a brand manager for Procter & Gamble until 1994.
 That year, he became a management consultant at PricewaterhouseCoopers.
 In 1999, with no medical training he became the Managing Director of BIBA Medical, a business he started with help from his father, Professor Roger Greenhalgh, who at the time was Dean of Charing Cross and Westminster Medical School.